winterland1989/Action.js/README.md

         ...
     else
         ...
-# note, go may dont need a argument, following is ok:
+# note, go may don't need a argument, following is ok:
 exampleAction
 .go()